anushka-rodrigo/SDI-demo-repo/README.md

   - Scripts for analyzing performance, computing weighted means, and performing statistical tests.

 - **Data Files**:
+  - `Sample_Responses` - Survey responses used for analysis.
-  - `Questionaire_calculations.xlsx` – Survey responses used for analysis.
+  - `Questionaire_calculations.xlsx` – Survey responses used for analysis with calculations through excel functions.

 ---